viamrobotics/docs/docs/installation/microcontrollers/_index.md

 #### Add a New Analog Reader

-Adding a new analog reader requires a couple more steps.
+Adding a new analog reader requires a few more steps.
 First, you will want to identify a pin capable of analog reading.

 In the pinout diagram of the ESP32, the pins are labeled like this: